-Our email subject line analyzer uses over 60 different data points to evaluate your email subject on a scale from 1-100 for word usage, sentiment, and other factors that will increase your open rates.
+Our email subject line tester uses over 60 different data points to evaluate your email subject on a scale from 1-100 for word usage, sentiment, and other factors that will increase your open rates.
 To get started, enter a subject line below and press the “Analyze” button.

 Your total score on the left indicates how well your email subject line is likely to perform.
 Below are details on specific factors that contributed to this score.
 Read on to learn about ways you can increase your score.